-As we’ve seen recently following Hurricane Harvey in Houston, or during the wildfires that swept through Los Angeles in December of 2017, drones can be incredibly helpful in an emergency—drones allow you to fly into a collapsed building, off the side of a cliff, or over a smoldering fire to locate survivors after a disaster, so you can target your rescue efforts where they’re most needed.
+As we’ve seen recently following Hurricane Michael in the Florida Panhandle, or during the wildfires that swept through Los Angeles in December of 2017, drones can be incredibly helpful in an emergency—drones allow you to fly into a collapsed building, off the side of a cliff, or over a smoldering fire to locate survivors after a disaster, so you can target your rescue efforts where they’re most needed.

 Until recently, getting special permission to fly in restricted airspace, or in conditions generally prohibited by the FAA’s Part 107 rules for sUAS, has been a real hurdle for using drones in emergencies.
 In scenarios that call for an immediate response, a 90 day wait is just too long (this is the amount of time the FAA says it could take to review and process decisions on waivers and airspace authorizations).

 But for first responders and other emergency personnel, things may now be fast tracked.

 The FAA’s FAQ on waivers was recently updated to read:

 First responders and others entities responding to emergency situations may be eligible for expedited approval through our Special Governmental Interest (SGI) process.

 – FAA website (third paragraph down on the page)

 [Hat tip to Ed O’Grady for calling this update to our attention.
 Thanks Ed!]

 This new Special Governmental Interest (SGI) amendment process is outlined in FAA Order JO 7200.23A, and allows for expediting support of airspace authorization and Part 107 waiver requests in specific circumstances.

 1).
 Who Is Eligible?